Interaction-powered Type Ibn Supernovae as a Transient PeVatron Candidate: The Case of SN 2023uqf: Optical modeling of SN 2023 uqf

 Interaction with dense CSM is generally expected to produce luminous X-ray and radio emission in addition to the optical output \citep[e.g.,][for a review]{2017hsn..book..875C,2025Univ...11..363C}.
-For SN 2023uqf, however, \citet{2025arXiv250808355S} has reported non-detections in a soft X-ray band (0.3--10 keV; 24 days after ZTF discovery) and a Radio band (10 GHz; 20 and 75 days after ZTF discovery) with the upper limits of $7\times 10^{41}~ \rm erg~ s^{-1}$ and $10^{38}~ \rm erg~ s^{-1}$, respectively.
-Here, we argue that our dense-CSM interaction model, which reproduces the optical light curves, remains consistent with these non-detections because the same CSM is expected to be optically thick to soft X-rays (photoelectric absorption) and to radio emission (free-free and/or synchrotron self-absorption) at early times.
+For SN 2023uqf, however, \citet{2025arXiv250808355S} reported non-detections in a soft X-ray band (0.3--10 keV; 24 days after ZTF discovery) and a radio band (10 GHz; 20 and 75 days after ZTF discovery), with upper limits of $L_X^{\rm lim}=7\times10^{41}~{\rm erg\,s^{-1}}$ and $L_{\rm radio}^{\rm lim}=10^{38}~{\rm erg\,s^{-1}}$, respectively.
+Here we show that the dense \(k=3\) CSM inferred from the optical model is consistent with these limits, basically following \citet{2017hsn..book..875C}.
+For this estimate, we adopt $R_{\rm sh}=V_{\rm sh}t$ with $V_{\rm sh}\simeq10^{9}~{\rm cm\,s^{-1}}$ (see also Fig. \ref{fig:hydro_evolution}).